ChrisMuir/jsonparse/README.md

+## NOTE

+I'm currently working with the [SymbolixAU](https://github.com/SymbolixAU) team to add the code/functionality from this package into their CRAN package [jsonify](https://github.com/SymbolixAU/jsonify).
+If that all works out as planned, then all future development of this code will be happening in that repo.

 # jsonparse

 R package for parsing JSON.
 There are already a few R packages that parse JSON data ( [jsonlite](https://github.com/jeroen/jsonlite), [rjson](https://github.com/alexcb/rjson) ), the intent behind this one is to try to build a package that is faster than the existing options.
 This project is very young, currently the functions can only handle values of type `int`, `double`, `logical`, and `character`.